Aimeric33/swipeat-app/README.md

 This app has been developed during Le Wagon's Bootcamp in the last two weeks by a team of 4 developers including me.
 We pitched it during the DemoDay (last day of the bootcamp) in front of external people.

-You can open the app in production here: https://www.swipeat.me
-(Best to see it on an iPhone or with a mobile simulator on a computer as the style for larger screens has not benn totally implemented)

 Here are some screenshots:

 ![Mockup Swipeat](https://user-images.githubusercontent.com/107474450/211295185-0d596142-47e1-4d34-8334-027a8b99bc40.png)